HKcyberstark/TI_Mod/README.md

 Minemeld Can be easily and directly installed with their Ansible playbook.  more details in their [Minemeld-Github](https://github.com/PaloAltoNetworks/minemeld-ansible)

-CentOS would be used for this demonstration and complete installation and threat feed configuration is available in **config_doc**
+CentOS would be used for this demonstration and complete installation and threat feed configuration is available in **config_doc** folder

 ## Logstash configuration